-The University will take immediate action to eliminate hostile environments, prevent reoccurrence, and address any effects on the victimComplainant and community.
-This includes immediate steps prior to protect complainants even before the final outcome initiation of the investigations, including prohibiting the respondent from having any contact with the complainant. formal investigation and/or formal conduct procedures.
-These immediate steps will attempt to minimize the burden on the complainant while respecting due process rights of the respondent.
+The University will take immediate action to eliminate hostile environments, prevent reoccurrence, and address any effects on the Complainant and community prior to the initiation of formal investigation and/or formal conduct procedures.
+These immediate steps will be taken to minimize the burden on the Complainant while respecting due process rights of the Respondent.

-Respondent.
 Remedies for students may include, but are not limited to counseling services, victim's advocate assistance, and modifications to on-campus housing, modifications to parking permissions, and modifications to academic schedule.
 Remedies will be evaluated on a case-by-case basis.

-b.a.
+a.
 Resources